 Acai berry contains a high concentration of phytosterols, most of which are beta-sitosterol.

 The powerful anthocyanins (ACN) and proanthocyanidins (PAC) in the fruit pulp are very strong antioxidants.

-Acai juice or pulp has more antioxidants than cranberry, orange, and apple.
+Acai juice or pulp has more antioxidants than cranberry, blueberry, orange, and apple.

 Polyphenolics, anthocyanins (mainly cyanidin-3 glycoside) and antioxidant capacity (AOX).

-Acai fruit (skin and pulp) contains essential fatty acids (Omega-3 and Omega-6) plus oleic acid (Omega-9) which are good for lowering Low Density Lipoprotein (LDL) levels.
+Acai fruit (skin and pulp) contains essential fatty acids (Omega-3 and Omega-6) plus oleic acid (Omega-9); all are good for lowering Low Density Lipoprotein (LDL) levels.

 The berries contain also high levels of calcium, iron, zinc, potassium, vitamin B complex, vitamin C, vitamin E and phosporous; high concentrations of polyphenols and other trace elements, make it an excellent antioxidant.

 Anthocyanins make up about 10% of the overall antioxidant capacity.